Javascript is not enabled.

 Queen of Katwe (2016)

-This fact-based competition film from director Mira Nair, 66, focuses on perhaps the biggest underdog of all: a 10-year-old girl in Kampala, Uganda, who spends most days with her mom (Lupita Nyong’o) and younger brother selling maize at the local market.
+Who doesn’t love an underdog?
+This fact-based competition film from director Mira Nair focuses on perhaps the biggest underdog of all: a 10-year-old girl in Kampala, Uganda, who spends most days with her mom (Lupita Nyong’o) and younger brother sell maize at the local market.
 With the help of a local teacher (David Oyelowo), she discovers she has an aptitude for chess that might just lift her family out of the slums.
-Nair manages to make the chess tournament as edge-of-your-seat thrilling as any World Series game decided in the final at bat.
+Nair manages to make the chess tournament as edge-of-your-seat thrilling as any World Series game decided in the final at-bat.

 The Straight Story (1999)

-David Lynch, 78, of unorthodox, boundary-pushing films like Blue Velvet, took a hard left turn into conventional storytelling with this yarn about a WWII vet in rural Iowa (Richard Farnsworth, who earned an Oscar nod for his performance).
+David Lynch, the auteur behind unorthodox, boundary-pushing films (Blue Velvet, Eraserhead) took a hard left turn into conventional storytelling with this yarn about a WWII vet in rural Iowa (Richard Farnsworth, who earned an Oscar nod for his performance).
 After learning that his long-estranged brother (Harry Dean Stanton) has had a stroke, he sets out in his John Deere lawn tractor to make the 240-mile trip to see him and mend fences.
 It’s a slice of Americana that is naturally sweet, without a hint of saccharine or sentimentality.

 Summer of Soul (2021)

-Just a few hours south of the Woodstock, New York, music festival that defined a generation, another seminal 1969 event attracted a lot less attention: the Harlem Cultural Festival, which hosted acts like Stevie Wonder, 74, Nina Simone, Mahalia Jackson, and Sly and the Family Stone over six weekends to commemorate a transitional moment in Black history.
-Ahmir Thompson, 53, better known as the musician Questlove, earned an Oscar for his documentary about the epochal event, featuring archival footage that had not been seen in decades.
+It was the summer of 1969.
+Just a few hours drive south of the Woodstock, N.Y., farmland where a music festival defined a generation, another seminal event took place that attracted a lot less attention.
+The Harlem Cultural Festival, which took place over six weekends, attracted acts like Stevie Wonder, Nina Simone, Mahalia Jackson, and Sly and the Family Stone to commemorate a transitional moment in Black history.
+Ahmir Thompson, better known as the musician Questlove, earned an Oscar for his documentary about the event, which featured archival footage that had not been seen in decades.

 Up (2009)

-Pixar’s Oscar-winning Up proved its grownup gravitas in its heartrending opening sequence, a wordless depiction of the life of a loving couple who longed for children and a trip to South America that they never quite realized.
+Animated movies aren’t just for kids.
+Pixar’s Oscar-winning Up proved that in its opening sequence, a wordless depiction of the life of a loving couple who longed for children and a trip to South America that they never quite realized.
 Now widowed, Carl Fredricksen (Ed Asner) decides to fulfill that long-held dream by rigging balloons to his home for an airborne adventure (that includes a neighborhood boy as stowaway).
 This is peak Pixar.

 West Side Story (2021)

-Steven Spielberg’s update of the 1961 best picture winner boasts breakout performances by Rachel Zegler as Maria (soon to play Juliet on Broadway) and Ariana DeBose in her Oscar-winning turn as the sassy Anita.
-In this smart reworking of the script at the hand of Tony Kushner, 68, the original Anita, Rita Moreno, 92, also turns up as a truce-seeking neighborhood shopkeeper.
-The film arrived just as cinemas were reopening mid-pandemic and never got the acclaim (or viewership) that it deserved.
+Steven Spielberg’s update of the 1961 best picture winner boasts breakout performances by Rachel Zegler as Maria (soon to play Juliet on Broadway) as well as Ariana DeBose in her Oscar-winning turn as the sassy Anita.
+The original Anita, 92-year-old Rita Moreno, also turns up as the truce-seeking neighborhood shopkeeper in Tony Kushner’s smart reworking of the original script.
+The film arrived just as cinemas were reopening midpandemic, and never got the acclaim (or viewership) that it deserved.

 Wings of Life (2011)

-Walt Disney helped invent the modern nature documentary, and the studio has produced some absolute stunners over the years (many available for streaming).
-One of our faves is this study of the symbiosis between plants and animals, captured with specialized cameras and slow motion and time-lapse photography.
-Added bonus: The legendary Meryl Streep, 75, narrates the entire film from the perspective of a flower.
+In addition to his many other achievements, Walt Disney helped invent the modern nature documentary — and the studio has produced some absolute stunners over the years (many available for streaming).
+One of our faves is this study of the symbiosis between plants and animals, captured with specialized cameras as well as slow motion and time-lapse photography.
+Added bonus: The legendary Meryl Streep narrates the entire film, from the perspective of a flower.

 Unlock Access to AARP Members Edition